ktravula – a travelogue!

 IMG_3171

 So it was probably a surprise to them today – the last class – for them to find that we were going to eat something after all.
 It was not the most quintessential Yoruba food, but it was representative of something that we eat and they did not, until today.
-Many of them hadn’t even seen the banana before.
+Many of them hadn’t even seen the plantain before.
 Of course, the feeding was preceded with a little slide show of the production process, just in case they want to try it out at home as well, but mostly so that they know that it wasn’t such a complicated cooking process.
 I was glad that everyone had a taste, said they liked it, and showed sufficient curiosity about how we eat it at home.
 One person wanted to know with which sauce and which other food we would usually eat it with.
 It was learning in a new way.
 I also showed them sugarcane, which everyone seemed to be seeing for the very first time, ever.
 (Thanks again to Nnenna for the sugarcanes.)
 I was definitely new to me that most of the people I showed the sugarcane to, even before I came to class, didn’t know what it was.
 Most said it was “bamboo”.
 Apparently, having eaten sugar is not always a guarantee that one knew just from what it came.
 Maybe the sugarcane is a tropical plant after all, native to Africa, Asia and some warm parts of South America.

 IMG_3178With this, my teaching class for this semester has now come to an end.
 The class that began with a memorable encounter over thirteen weeks ago seemed to have gone by so fast.
 And just before an emotional group photo and final dispersal, we shared a few jokes, revisions, small talks (which included my blog information and experiences), and a shared wonder at how fast the time had gone, and how much we have learnt from one another.
 The individual class essays from student about their class experience are now with me, for grading, and the contents are enlightening.
 We were dispersing in the flesh, but the shared community of our collective experiences would live with me for a long time to come, surely longer than the taste of dodo in my mouth - the plantain snacks from Yorubaland that was really our first, and last, communal supper.